 ⎕ Flight itinerary

-Early Arrival/Late Departure: For those arriving early or departing after the scheduled itinerary, we can make hotel and transport arrangements at an additional cost.
-Please contact our office in advance if you would like us to make additional reservations.
+For those arriving early or departing after the scheduled itinerary, we are happy to make hotel and airport transfer arrangements.
+Please contact our office in advance of your departure if you would like us to make additional reservations for you.

 Visas & Passports